gabrielgodoy-zz/gitbook-js-es6-novas-features/promises/README.md

 The Promise object is used for deferred (to delay, to retard) and asynchronous computations.

 A Promise represents an operation that hasn't completed yet, but is expected in the future.
-Promise represents a future value, such as the eventual result of an asynchronous operation.

 Creating a new Promise automatically sets it to the **pending state**.